You searched for Kidney.

 Dr. Dorit Ben-Ezer describes the kidney problems seen in children and the treatments available to keep kidney defects from becoming life-threatening to a child.

-Renal failure refers to temporary or permanent damage to the kidneys that results in loss of normal kidney function.
+Renal failure in kids refer to temporary or permanent damage to the kidneys that results in loss of normal kidney function.

 CHOC Pediatric Nephrology enhances the quality of life for children with kidney disease, providing a variety of inpatient and outpatient programs.